 5. Move around to different work settings

 Make a conscious effort to move around to, and work in, different areas of the office.
 Our work settings are designed for different modes of work.
 Make a to do list and plan it around your office spaces based on your tasks for the day.
-You can plan it around cafés, workstations, open areas, and more depending on your office's offerings.
+You can plan it around cafés, workstations, open areas, and more depending on your company's offerings.

 By incorporating these five simple things into your workday, you're not only on your way to better health and feeling better, but you're also increasing profitability.
 Did you know that 8 out of 10 workers experience back pain at some point in their career?
 Or that 3.5 million working days are lost every year due to work-related upper limb or neck disorders?
-Moving at the office matters a great deal both to your health and your performance.
+Moving at the office matters a great deal, both for your health and your performance.